thspinto/thspBlog/content/posts/my-rbp-setup.md

 # My Pi

 Everything runs fine on model B with one 700MHz core and 512MB of ram.
 Checkout the [raspberry-config repo](https://github.com/thspinto/raspberry-config) for more details and updates.
+Can't do much with this hardware, that's why as next steps I'm considering buying more RBPs and setting up a clustered environment with [k3s](https://k3s.io/).